AriFordsham/GHCWiki/commentary/compiler/deriving-strategies.md

 ```
 newtypeT a =T a
-  deriving(Show, bespoke Eq, bespoke Foldable,newtypeOrd, anyclass Read)
+  deriving(Show, stock    Eq, stock    Foldable,newtypeOrd, anyclass Read)
 ```

 >
-> This is cleaner in some respects, as it more closely resembles an English-language description of how to derive all the instances that `T` needs (`Eq` via bespoke, `Ord` via newtype, `Read` via anyclass...).
+> This is cleaner in some respects, as it more closely resembles an English-language description of how to derive all the instances that `T` needs (`Eq` via stock, `Ord` via newtype, `Read` via anyclass...).
 A downside is that this is much trickier (though likely not impossible) to parse, since all-lowercase words can be confused for type variables.

 >
 > Another factor to consider is the semantic noise that this suggestion brings.
 Unlike with multiple `deriving` clauses, this suggestion requires the use of a keyword next to *every* class.
 This can lead to more keystrokes than the multi-clause suggestion would when you derive several instances with the same deriving strategy.
-For instance, in the above example you need to type `bespoke` twice, whereas in the multi-clause proposal you need only type `bespoke` once.
+For instance, in the above example you need to type `stock` twice, whereas in the multi-clause proposal you need only type `stock` once.
 This can really add up when you derive loads of instances at a time, e.g.,

 ```
 newtypeT a =T a